Materials, Crafting, and Rocket Part Requirements

 Important Component Recipes

-Use this as a quick chain map when a rocket quota looks bigger than Morgan's backpack and patience combined.
-The exact machine matters because later parts may need a Level 2 or Level 3 Assembler, or a Chemical Plant, instead of the early Assembler.
+Use this table as a quick chain map when a rocket quota looks bigger than Morgan's backpack can handle.
+Pay attention to the machine, too.
+Later parts may need an Assembler Level 2, Assembler Level 3, or Chemical Plant instead of the starter Assembler.

 | Component | Crafted In | Main Ingredients | Why You Care |